What is a Forex Order?

 When to use a Market Order?

-When using a Market Order it doesn’t guarantee a particular price.
-In this regard, you only want to use a Market Order when your main objective is to get your trade filled right away.
+When using a Market Order, it doesn’t guarantee a particular price.
+In this regard, you only want to use a Market Order when your primary objective is to get your trade filled right away.

 If you missed a breakout trade opportunity and you see more evidence that the market will continue moving in the direction of the breakout ideally, you want to use a market order.
 This way you’ll ensure you’ll be part of the new trend that has started and profit from the move.